 If I had my wish as a therapist and person who has struggled with Borderline Personality Disorder, Persistent Depressive Disorder, Generalized Anxiety Disorder, and Panic Disorder, it would be that everyone in the world would develop a better understanding of validation.

-For instance, if I was having a bad day and proclaimed… “I feel so stupid; I’ll never be able to finish this project”, a caring but unskilled friend might feel inspired to immediately tell me not to feel that way, and then remind me that I have finished many projects in the past.
+For instance, if I was having a bad day and proclaimed… “I feel so stupid; I’ll never be able to finish this project,” a caring but unskilled friend might feel inspired to tell me not to feel that way immediately, and then remind me that I have finished many projects in the past.
 There is potential caring in a response like this, but there is no real listening, allowing or validating of emotion.
-There is no inquiring or time taken to know how I got to feeling so stupid in the first place, and therefore it can actually FEEL like there is no caring whatsoever.
-An even harsher/more invalidating response might go something like… “There you go again!
+There is no inquiring or time taken to know how I got to feeling so stupid in the first place, and therefore it can FEEL like there is no caring whatsoever.
+An even harsher/more invalidating response might go something like “There you go again!
 You’re always so negative and being hard on yourself!
-Why can’t you just get it together?”
+Why can’t you get it together?”
 This time in addition to feeling like there is no care or interest for paying attention, there might also be shame feelings for having my thoughts as they are, and maybe even rejection as it seems the other person is mad at me.
-Now there is a really good chance I will go silent, but continue beating myself up and remain in fear for the quality of my relationship… “I’m such an idiot for thinking and feeling like that!
+Now there is an excellent chance I will go silent, but continue beating myself up and remain in fear for the quality of my relationship… “I’m such an idiot for thinking and feeling like that!
 My partner is starting to dislike me very much and maybe wants to leave”.

 In conditions like Borderline Personality Disorder, the experience of emotions like worthlessness, shame, and rejection in an invalidating environment can be exceptionally painful.
-Perhaps it could be compared to putting one of your toes in a vice grip and keeping the pressure on.
-The pain can in fact become so intense that aggressive or passive aggressive reactions start manifesting (e.g., yelling, accusing, controlling, intimidating, and stone-walling) and result in further escalation.
+Perhaps it could be compared to putting one of your toes in a vice grip and applying pressure.
+The pain can become so intense that aggressive or passive aggressive reactions start manifesting (e.g., yelling, accusing, controlling, intimidating, and stone-walling) and result in further escalation.

-A Borderline person will very often end up going silent because he does not want to continue experiencing the emotional pains that get multiplied through interactions with significant others that don’t use validation.
+A person with Borderline Personality Disorder will very often end up going silent because he does not want to continue experiencing the emotional pains that get multiplied through interactions with significant others that don’t use validation.
 It can sometimes take a long time for a person with BPD to firmly realize and accept that he lives in an invalidating environment, and that he will not be able to get help with his emotions.
-The pain therefore goes unattended as self-neglect seems like the only option.
-A person with BPD will then probably get in trouble for being “too quiet”.
+The pain, therefore, goes unattended as self-neglect seems like the only option.
+A person with BPD will then probably get in trouble for being “too quiet.”

-When there is a willingness to validate, it feels safe to be open and this results in thoughts and words flowing more freely.
-It is a loving action that can be chosen for inclusion in relationships, or otherwise ignored.
+When there is a willingness to validate, it feels safe to be open, and this results in thoughts and words flowing more freely.
+It is a loving action that can be chosen for inclusion in relationships or otherwise ignored.
 Very sadly it is consistently not available to those that need it the most.
-In fact, many entering therapy for the first time have quite often never even heard of validation.
-Taking some time to learn and practice validation skills will almost certainly make an improvement to relationships and the ways disorder is experienced.
+Many entering therapy for the first time have quite often never even heard of validation.
+Taking some time to learn and practice validation skills will almost certainly make an improvement to relationships, and the ways disorder is experienced.